 Only for animations.
 Saves the animation as a Windows AVI movie (*.avi) with a selectable codec.
 Only codecs with a Video for Windows interface are supported.
 DirectX-only codecs are not supported.
 If you want the best quality, it is recommended to render animations to bitmap sequences instead, and compress them later with third-party software such as VirtualDub. |

-When you render an animation to a format other than AVI, it will be rendered as a sequence of bitmap images.
+When you render an animation to a format other than AVI or Quicktime, it will be rendered as a sequence of bitmap images.

 Next: Resolution